 THE FUNKY RUIN BARS

-In walking distance of the Dohány Street Synagogue, I found one of Budapest’s ruin bars.
+In walking distance of the Dohány Street Synagogue, I found the most popular of Budapest’s ruin bars: Szimpla Kert.
 These so-called ruin bars are abandoned spaces turned into clubs by locals with second-hand furniture and lots of creativity.

 It’s a world apart from the extravagant New York Café or Fisherman’s Bastion, but that’s exactly what I like about Budapest.
 It’s so versatile and vibrant, and there’s something for any taste.